Prototypes, experiments, and early MVPs

 You don’t need a full security department for your vibe-coded side project, but you do need to fix the obvious stuff before bots discover it for you.

 Google’s app development platform for building, shipping, and monitoring web and mobile apps.
-Batteries-included backend services: databases, auth, hosting, storage, functions, analytics, crash reporting, and more.
+Batteries-included backend services: databases, auth, hosting, storage, functions, analytics, crash reporting, AI Logic, and more.

-Serverless Postgres platform with autoscaling, branching, read replicas, restore history, and modern developer workflows.
+Serverless Postgres platform with autoscaling, branching, read replicas, restore history, AI-agent workflows, and modern developer ergonomics.
 A strong option when you want Postgres infrastructure without adopting a whole all-in-one backend platform.

 Hosted authentication and user management for modern web apps.
 The polished default when you want sign-in, account management, organizations, and session handling to feel real quickly.